NotTimTam/file-converter-gui/README.md

 Self-hostable GUI interface for file-converter.

-See [file-converter](https://github.com/NotTimTam/file-converter) for general implementation instructions.
+See [file-converter](https://github.com/NotTimTam/file-converter) for general implementation instructions and API reference.

 ## Installation